OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-frida/test.md

 ## Overview

 Android apps use a variety of APIs to obtain a file path and store a file.
 Collecting a comprehensive list of these APIs can be challenging, especially if an app uses a third-party framework, loads code at runtime, or includes native code.
-The most effective approach to testing applications that write to device memory is usually dynamic analysis, and specifically method tracing.
+The most effective approach to testing applications that write to device storage is usually dynamic analysis, and specifically method tracing.

 ## Steps

+1. Make sure you have Frida installed

-1. Install the app.
+2. Install the app.

-2. Execute a [method trace](https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-00xx/) to spawn an app and log all interactions with files.
+3. Execute a `run.sh` to spawn an app with Frida and log all interactions with files.

-3. Navigate to the screen of the mobile app that you want to analyse.
+4. Navigate to the screen of the mobile app that you want to analyse.

-4. Close the app to stop `frida-trace`
+5. Close the app to stop `frida`

 ## Observation